Code360In/katacoda-scenarios-32/flask-api/step1.md

 `curl -X POST -d @book.json -H "Content-Type: application/json" http://localhost:5000/books`{{execute T2}}

-Visit localhost:5000/books in browser to list all the books. https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/books
+Visit localhost:5000/books in browser to list all the books.

+https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/books

+> **Exercise**:
+> Use the API to create a book "MySQL in a Nutshell" with rating 9 and view the created book.

 The above command generates an HTTP POST request to the /books endpoint with the following JSON object with the header `content-type=application/json`.
 You may use the HTTP request and response with -v option.